OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/05-validate-inputs.md

 8. Validate data range and also data length
 9. Utilize canonicalization to address obfuscation attacks
 10. All validation failures should result in input rejection
+11. Validate all input against an allowlist of characters, whenever possible

 #### 2. Libraries and frameworks